-• Pseudonymous Universally Unique Identifier (UUID)

-- Third-party cookies

-- Mobile Ad ID (MAID)

-- IDFA iOS

-- AAID/GAID Android

-• Pseudonymous, people-based deterministic identifier

-- Based on user authentication (hashed email) plus first-party cookies - Often called 1P IDs, Common IDs, Stable IDs, Universal IDs, among other terms
+- Pseudonymous Universally Unique Identifier (UUID) - Third-party cookies - Mobile Ad ID (MAID) - IDFA iOS - AAID/GAID Android - Pseudonymous, people-based deterministic identifier - Based on user authentication (such as hashed email), publisher first-party IDs/storage, or telco verification - Often called first-party IDs, Common IDs, Stable IDs, Universal IDs, among other terms

-• Pseudonymous probabilistic identifier
+• Pseudonymous probabilistic / inferred identifier

-- Based on statistical methods (=probabilistic) - Requires big scale of data to work properly as more data touch points per user/person
+- Based on statistical modelling methods - Requires sufficient data scale to work/train properly as more data touch points per user/person increase the potential accuracy and relevance

-The pseudonymous UUID
+The Pseudonymous UUID

 This class of identifier is most easily illustrated by a first-party cookie.
 The identifier is pseudonymous when it is not tied to an authentication event or PII.
 Many of these identifiers exist per-site as unique identifiers written to the page by the publisher or publisher systems, typically stored within a publisher first-party cookie and/or browser local storage under HTML5.

 Publishers enable the opt-out, persistence duration, and all other control mechanisms.
 If a user clears their browser cache or cookies these IDs are also removed.